40 Easy Christmas Crafts

 Dress up pinecones and stand them on glittery wooden spools to create a fanciful forest.
-The photo shows needle-felted balls, but you can substitute small pom-poms or beads from a crafts store.
+The photo shows needle-felted balls as "ornaments," but small pom-poms or beads would work, too.
 For the base, cover the sides of a wooden spool with glue, sprinkle with glitter and let dry.
-Glue ornaments to pinecone, and glue cone to base.
+Glue ornaments to pinecone, and cone to base.

 Light up family dinners or holiday parties with this pretty candle.
 Place greenery at the bottom of a glass jar; fill jar about two-thirds full of water.
 Add cranberries and a floating candle.

 Our paper forest hides treats for a sweet Christmas countdown.
 Click on the link below for complete instructions for this project.